oppia/creator-documentation/docs/admins/guide.rst

 .. topic:: Explanation of columns in Skill Table

     * **Skill**: The skills you list here are the same as in the :ref:`Skill Tree <skilltree>`.
 Start with a target question in mind and work backwards to determine what skills students need to answer it.
-The more more detailed you can get while working backwards step-by-step, the more skills you will be able to identify.
+The more detailed you can get while working backwards step-by-step, the more skills you will be able to identify.
 Be aware of potential 'hidden' skills that aren't taught explicitly in the lessons.

     * **Specific Errors**: The description of misconceptions should be really specific, such that anyone should be able to read the misconception and predict how a student will answer given a question.
 In other words, it is insufficient to just say, "Student cannot do skill X correctly."